 Dr. Neil A. Christie

-Dr. Christie is an active member of the Canadian Medical Association, American College of Surgeons, American Medical Association and the Society of American Gastrointestinal Endoscopic Surgeons.
+Certifications, Awards & Accolades: Board Certifications in Thoracic and Cardiac Surgery, member of the Canadian Medical Association, member of the American College of Surgeons, American Medical Association, member of the Society of American Gastrointestinal Endoscopic Surgeons